 Parking decals (non-expiring) may be obtained at the Campus Police Department located at State and College.
 Decals are $25 each.
 The fee will appear on your tuition and fee bill each semester.
 Decals must be placed on the front lower left hand side of the front window (where Oklahoma State inspection was placed) and to be displayed at all times while parked on or adjacent to university property.
 Replacements for lost or destroyed decals are available during regular office hours, as well as additional decals for multiple cars.
 All vehicles parking on or adjacent to university property must properly display the appropriate parking decal.

-Auxiliary Services provides and manages all the food on campus.
+Student Union and Food Services provides and manages all the food on campus.
 SWOSU offers five locations to eat on campus or use a meal plan.

-19 Meal Plan - This plan gives you 19 meals per week (7 days).
+19 Meal Plan - This plan gives you 19 meals per week (seven days).
 The 19 meal plan provides the lowest price per meal.
 It includes three meals each day, Monday through Friday, and brunch and dinner on Saturday and Sunday.

 14 Meal Plan - You can select any 14 of the 19 meals we offer during the week.
 This plan is perfect for students who rarely eat breakfast.